23andMe: COVID-19

 In June 2020, 23andMe published results from a study that claimed that people with type O blood may be at lower risk of catching COVID-19.
 Out of more than 750,000 participants, those with type O blood were 9–18% less likely to contract the virus, while those who had been exposed were 13–26% less likely to test positive.
-The study is ongoing and has not been peer-reviewed.
+The study was published in April 2021 in Nature Genetics.
+Subsequent research focused on examining genetic associations with COVID-19 symptoms such as loss of taste or smell, vaccine reactions and its impact across different ethnicities, and risk factors of long COVID.
+Findings from their long COVID research was presented in 2023 ASHG conference.

 Informed consent and privacy concerns

 Questions have been raised since at least 2013 as to whether the company can obtain informed consent through its web-based interactions with people who want to submit samples for sequencing.

 The company collects not only genetic and personal information from customers who order DNA tests, but also data about other web behavior information that 23andMe captures through the use of its website, products, software, cookies, and through its smartphone app.
 A combination of several individual policies within the terms of service and privacy policy (cookies, disclosure of aggregate data, targeted advertising) makes 23andMe a valuable data mine for third parties such as health insurance companies, pharmaceutical companies, advertising companies, biotechnology companies, law enforcement, or other interested parties.
 People may not actually be aware of how the company uses the data, and there are always risks of data breaches.
+Personal information of customers of 23andMe “may be accessed, sold or transferred”.